 Babcock Center encourages full participation in community life by:

-- Providing natural connections among individuals, their families and others who care about them to work in partnership to develop personal interests and abilities;
+- Providing natural connections and partnerships to develop personal interests and abilities;

 - Establishing a reasonable balance between safety and the risks associated with new opportunities;